American Express® Gold Card

 - Up to $100 airline fee credit per calendar year for incidentals charged to your Amex account

-- Up to $120 in annual savings ($10 monthly) when you use your Amex Gold on Boxed , Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations (enrollment required)
+- Up to $120 in annual savings (up to $10 monthly) when you use your Amex Gold on Boxed , Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations (enrollment required)

 - The Travel Collection by Travel Leaders Group membership

 This card doesn’t charge any foreign transaction fees (see rates and fees), so if you frequently travel outside of the United States, you won’t have to worry about fees eating into your earning potential.

 First and foremost, this card is meant for those who travel often and spend quite a bit of money eating out, ordering in and grocery shopping.
 If you consider yourself a homebody, the American Express Gold Card might not strike your fancy.